MaybeJustJames/zephyr/README.md

 cabal run zephyr-test
 ```

+# Non standard c libraries

+The released binaries are dynamically linked against `glibc`, if your system is using `musl` (or some other standard c library), you will need a `ghc` for that system and compile `zephyr` yourself.

 # Comments

 The `-f` switch is not 100% safe.
 Upon running, `zephyr` will remove exports from